|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Built by Boeing at Seattle.
 Delivered to the U. S. Army Air Force (USAAF) as B-17E Flying Fortress as 41-9211.
-Ferried overseas via Hickam Field then to the South Pacific.
+Ferried overseas via Hickam Field then across the Pacific to the South Pacific (SOPAC).

 Assigned to the 1th Bombardment Group, 98th Bombardment Squadron.
 Nicknamed "Typhoon McGoon II" on the right side of the nose after the loss of B-17E "Typhoon McGoon" on September 13, 1942.
 Later, for unknown reasons, the "II" was painted out making the nickname simply "Typhoon McGoon".
 At that time, the scoreboard on the right with six aerial victory claims and 12 bomb markings indicating missions flown.